12th Commerce SP Textbook Solutions Chapter 2 (Sources of Corporate Finance) – Maharashtra Board – Free Solution

 a) No business can be run without ‘credit’.
 Credit is the soul of business.
 Trade credit financing is a major source of short-term financing.

 b) Manufacturers, wholesalers, and suppliers of goods or materials are called ‘trade creditors’.
-They sell tangible goods to other business concerns on the basis of deferred payment i.e. future payment credit is extended b these business concerns with an intention to increase their sales.
+They sell tangible goods to other business concerns on the basis of deferred payment i.e. future payment credit is extended by these business concerns with the intention of increasing their sales.
 The business firm extends credit, also because of custom that has been built up over time.

 c) Trade credit is not a cash loan.
 It results from a credit sale of goods/services, which has to be paid at a future date after the sale takes place.
 In other words, when goods are delivered by a supplier to a customer and the payment is made after some time, it is called as trade credit.